Bedrock-OSS/bedrock-wiki-legacy/documentation/runtime_identifier.md

 ## `minecraft:arrow`
 ### Notes:
 - Disables death animation, sound, and particles
-- Disables entity shadow
+- Makes entity's shadow small, but it doesn't make it disappear
 - Not interactable

 ## `minecraft:thrown_trident`
 ### Notes:
 - Disables death animation, sound, and particles
-- Disables entity shadow
+- Makes entity's shadow small, but it doesn't make it disappear
 - Not interactable